copygirl/howto-example-mod/README.md

-# How to set up Vintage Story modding with VS Code and .NET Core tools
+# How to set up Vintage Story modding with VS Code and .NET tools

-This repository will attempt to explain and demonstrate how to set up a modding enviroment for the creation of mods for the block-based sandbox game [Vintage Story][VS] using the [.NET Core SDK][dotnet] and [Visual Studio Code][vscode].
+This repository will attempt to explain and demonstrate how to set up a modding enviroment for the creation of mods for the block-based sandbox game [Vintage Story][VS] using the [.NET SDK][dotnet] and [VS Code][vscode].

 ![Overview](docs/overview.png)

-This how-to was last updated for Vintage Story version 1.12 but will hopefully continue working in the future.
+This how-to was last updated for Vintage Story version 1.14 but will hopefully continue working in the future.

-## Why .NET Core?
+## Why .NET?

-Vintage Story is built against .NET 4.5.2 and runs using Mono on platforms other than Windows, so why are we using .NET Core?
+Vintage Story is built against .NET Framework 4.5.2 and runs using Mono on platforms other than Windows.
+Why are we using .NET?

 - It's **cross-platform**.
-We don't need to change our tooling or commands to work on different platforms.
-I've moved from Windows to Linux while working on Vintage Story mods here and there and only needed to make minor changes to also make it work on another platform.
+With .NET 5, the successor of .NET Core, we don't need to change our tooling or commands to work on different platforms.
+I've moved from Windows to Linux while working on Vintage Story mods and only needed to make minor changes to also make it work on another platform.
 - It's **convenient**.
-As .NET Core comes with commands to manipulate, create and build solution and project files, we don't need to rely on IDEs.
+As the .NET SDK comes with the `dotnet` command to manipulate, create and build project and solution files, we don't need to rely on IDEs.
 The newer `.csproj` file format doesn't require referencing every single `.cs` file, either.

 ## Why Visual Studio Code?

 Despite what its name might imply, this has nothing to do with the overblown IDE that is Visual Studio.
 It's a relatively light-weight, cross-platform code editor that comes with syntax highlighting, code completion, source control integration, debugging tools, ...

-Essentially you get all the IDE features you're used without any of the bloat, in a modern look.
+Essentially you get most of the IDE features you're used without any of the bloat, in a modern look.

 ## Prerequisites

 - Get the [game][VS].
-- Install the [.NET Core SDK][dotnet-dl].
+- Install the [.NET SDK][dotnet-dl].
 - Install [Visual Studio Code][vscode-dl].
 - Install the [C# extension][cs-ext] from the "Extensions" tab in VS Code.
 - If you run on Mono, install the [Mono Debug][mono-ext] extension.

-If you're on Arch Linux like me, you can get the game using the [AUR][AUR] package [`vintagestory`][VS-AUR] (created by me), and the .NET Core SDK and VS Code by installing the official packages `dotnet-sdk` and `code`.
+If you're on Arch Linux like me, you can get the game using the [AUR][AUR] package [`vintagestory`][VS-AUR] (created by me), and the .NET SDK and VS Code by installing the official packages `dotnet-sdk` and `code`.

 ### Environment Variables